alexpolt/alexpolt.github.io/src/index-off.md

 * [Vladimir Ilyich](lenin.html)

-  Was doing a WebGL [lighting demo](http://alexpolt.github.io/shader.html#lights) and also created this WebGL rotating statue of a great russian revolutionary Vladimir Lenin.
+  Was doing a [lighting demo](http://alexpolt.github.io/shader.html#lights) and also created this WebGL rotating statue of a great russian revolutionary Vladimir Lenin.